 Similar to other manners of using the drug, the effects of snorting cocaine include:

 - Lung damage

-Snorting cocaine can lead to many long-term negative effects on a person’s nose and sense of smell.
-All uses of cocaine can be risky, but intranasal entry into the body carries its unique risks.
+Snorting cocaine can lead to long-term negative effects for a person’s nose and sense of smell.
+All uses of cocaine can be risky, but intranasal entry into the body carries its own unique risks.

 Cocaine Nose Collapse

 Snorting cocaine regularly can negatively impact a person’s nose because the drug constricts blood vessels and limits the blood flow to the septum.
 When blood supply is limited, less oxygen is delivered to the septum and the lining begins to die, which can then cause the cartilage to die and perforations (holes) to form.
 When perforations form, a cocaine nose collapse can occur since the septum cartilage is what supports a person’s nose.